-That’s never happened, of course, but it doesn’t change the fact that electricity is a scary thing.
-Then there are the logistical challenges: jump-starting can be a tricky proposition in tight quarters, or a drawn-out ordeal if you have to find someone to give you a jump in East Zombieville at two in the morning.
+That's never happened, of course, but it doesn't change the fact that electricity can be a scary thing.
+Then there are the logistical challenges: jump-starting can be a tricky proposition in tight quarters or a drawn-out ordeal if you have to find someone to give you a jump in East Zombieville at two in the morning.

 Of course, there are better solutions.
-The best portable jump starters you can buy these days are years beyond those past heavy contraptions that looked suspiciously like, well, car batteries.
-They’re now sleek, computer-regulated lithium-ion gadgets that can fit discreetly in your trunk (or even your glove box, in some cases).
+The best portable jump starters you can buy in 2022 are years beyond those past heavy contraptions that looked suspiciously like, well, car batteries.
+They're now sleek, computer-regulated lithium-ion gadgets that can fit discreetly in your trunk (or even your glove box, in some cases).
 They can even be used in a pinch to charge your mobile electronics.

 Though dead batteries feel like increasingly rare occurrences with modern cars, they do still happen.
 Even if it's not your car that goes terminals-up at a freeway rest-stop, it's always worth carrying a portable jump starter so you can be the Good Samaritan someday.

 With that in mind, we sought out the best portable jump-starters, listed below.
 Keep in mind when considering one that the battery's ability to start a car is dependent upon many factors, including the size of the engine, the state of the vehicle's battery, whether the car's starter is a more recent and therefore more efficient model — and, lastly, the amperage of the jumper battery itself.